What Is the Best DropInBlog Alternative?

 Shopify’s Blog

-Shopify is another giant but in the e-commerce world.
-It’s a cloud-based platform that can make running an e-commerce business a breeze.
-In fact, it has made running an online business available to almost anyone in the world by offering good features for good prices.
+Shopify is a cloud-based platform that can make running an e-commerce business a breeze.
+In fact, it has made running an online business available to almost anyone in the world by offering good features at good prices.

 However, Shopify is not a blogging platform, and it was never meant to be.
-The good thing about it is that it does have a blogging functionality that you can use right away, but it hardly compares with more serious blogging solutions as it just can’t offer you the needed features for running a solid blog.
+It does have a blogging functionality that you can use right away, but it hardly compares with more serious blogging solutions, as it just can’t offer you the needed features for running a solid blog.
 But let’s see more details.

-Apart from having a built-in blogging functionality, which is great to get you started, Shopify’s blog matches your site’s theme, so it won’t look unprofessional (i.e., like an intruder).
+Apart from having a built-in blogging functionality, which is great to get you started, Shopify’s blog matches your site’s theme, so it won’t look unprofessional.
 Moreover, if you need to modify anything, Shopify allows you to edit the CSS of your chosen theme.
-The theme selection itself used to be very poor, and nearly all themes used to be paid, but now it offers a nice selection of free themes.

 Due to its simplicity, the blog is very easy to use, so even if it’s your first time blogging, you shouldn’t have any problems figuring out how it works.
 It offers all the essential features you would need to blog so you can get started right away.

 The biggest problem with Shopify’s blog is that it’s just not enough for serious blogging.
-Sure, it’s great if you plan on blogging occasionally, like reaching out to share some news or updates about where your brand is going next, but that’s its limit.
-You can’t expect it to perform well for a more demanding blog nor to bring in traffic as much as other blogging solutions can.
-Shopify’s tool is just not sophisticated enough, and beyond the basics, there’s not much you can do.
+Sure, it’s great if you plan on blogging occasionally, like reaching out to share some news or updates about where your brand is going next, but that’s about it.
+You can’t expect it to perform well for a more demanding blog, nor to bring in traffic as much as other blogging solutions can.

 Another notable issue with Shopify’s blog is the awkward URL structure.
 Basically, Shopify adds an extra /blogs to your blog’s URL because it was initially built to support several blogs, which are a lot like categories of one blog.
 It sounds weird because it is, so here’s an illustration: